SciML/DifferentialEquations.jl/docs/src/solvers/ode_solve.md

 ## Recommended Methods

-Currently, a total of 120 algorithm choices are available.
+Currently, over 100 algorithm choices are available.
 This guide is to help you choose the right one.

 ### Non-Stiff Problems